 During the divorce, Jane realizes that there is no way that she would be able to support herself on $1,000 per month in alimony, and her medical condition prevents her from working.
 Pre-amendment, Jane might ask the Court to set aside the alimony provisions given her present circumstances.
 With the new bill’s language, the Court would not be able to set aside the alimony terms of the Agreement and Jane would be provided with $1,000 per month in alimony to live on as per the prenuptial provision.

-At Weinberger Law Group, we will be watching this bill closely to ensure that we can properly advise clients affected by it, should it pass the Assembly and become law.
+At Weinberger Divorce & Family Law Group, LLC, we will be watching this bill closely to ensure that we can properly advise clients affected by it, should it pass the Assembly and become law.